blues0910/MyHomePage/README.md

 Zichen Kang, Sho Shirasaka, and Hideyuki Suzuki <br />
 Nonlinear Theory and Its Applications, IEICE, Vol. 12, No. 4, pp. 662-673 (2021). <br />

-An Individual-based Succession Model of Competition and Coexistence between Grass and Trees<br />
+An individual-based succession model of competition and coexistence between grass and trees<br />
 Zichen Kang<br />
 Master's Thesis, Graduate School of Information Science and Technology, Osaka University, June 2016.<br />